tfolan/handheld-health-status/README.md

 2025-03 No problems

-2025-04 One handheld doesn't lock.
+2025-04 One handheld doesn't lock -- resolved

+2025-05 No problems reported